September 26, 2017

-On October 13, President Gregory L. Fenves, along with Provost Maurie McInnis and other university faculty and staff, welcomed the 2016-17 Harrington Fellows to UT Austin with a special reception held in the President’s Office.
+On September 25, President Gregory L. Fenves, Senior Vice Provost for Faculty Affairs Janet Dukerich and other university faculty and staff officially welcomed the 2017-18 Harrington Fellows to UT Austin with a special reception held in the President’s Office.

 UT Austin is privileged to be the home of the distinguished Harrington Fellows Program which supports both Faculty and Graduate Fellows each year.
 Fellowships are awarded annually to the most highly qualified applicants from universities throughout the United States and around the world.

-“The fellows this year are truly remarkable,” said Del Watson, Harrington Fellows Program coordinator.
-“They are some of the best scholars in the world and we are honored to have them conduct their research at UT Austin.”
+“It has been a pleasure to meet this year’s Fellows and learn more about their research,” said Del Watson, Harrington Fellows Program coordinator.
+“They are outstanding scholars and we are honored to have them at UT Austin.”

 The Donald D. Harrington Fellows Program was created by Sybil Harrington as a tribute to her late husband.
 She envisioned a program that would support gifted and ambitious scholars, who would, in turn, share their knowledge and success with future generations.